dapr/docs/presentations/README.md

 There are other Dapr resources on the [community](https://github.com/dapr/dapr#community) page.

-## Giving a Dapr oresentation
+## Giving a Dapr presentation

 - Begin by downloading the [Dapr Presentation Deck](./Dapr%20Presentation%20Deck.pptx).
-This contains the slides and diagrams needed to give a Dapr presentation.
+This contains slides and diagrams needed to give a Dapr presentation.

 - Next, review the [Docs](../README.md) to make sure you understand the [concepts](../concepts) and [best-practices](../best-practices).